erikbuild/klippyNFC/README.md

-# KlippyNFC - NFC Tag to Web Interface for Klipper
+# KlippyNFC - NFC Tag Writer for Klipper

-A Klipper plugin that uses a PN532 NFC module to emulate an NFC tag presenting your Klipper web interface URL (usually Mainsail).
-Tap your phone to the NFC module and instantly access your printer's web interface.
+A Klipper plugin that uses a PN532 NFC module to write NFC tags with your Klipper web interface URL (usually Mainsail).
+Write tags once, then tap your phone to them anytime to instantly access your printer's web interface.

 ## Hardware Requirements

 - PN532 NFC breakout board
 - Raspberry Pi 4 (or compatible) with SPI enabled
 - External 3.3V or 5V power supply for PN532 (Pi's 3.3V regulator insufficient)
+- Blank NFC tags (Type 2: NTAG213/215/216, MIFARE Ultralight)

 ## Installation